Manuel Margot Preview, Player Props: Rays vs. Blue Jays

 Manuel Margot At The Plate

-- Margot is hitting .265 with 21 doubles, a triple, three home runs and 18 walks.
+- Margot has 21 doubles, a triple, three home runs and 18 walks while hitting .265.

+- Margot will look to extend his four-game hitting streak.
+He's batting .368 in his last games.

+- Margot has picked up a hit in 58 of 94 games this year, with multiple hits 16 times.

-- He has scored in 32.3% of his games this year, with more than one run scored in 7.5%.
+- He has scored in 30 of 94 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.